 Generally, the person named executor (or “executrix”) in the Last Will handles the administration of the estate.
 The first job of the executor is to meet with a probate attorney.
-The lawyer will look over the Last Will to make sure it meets the legal requirements, gather basic information, let you know if any of the probate alternatives are available, and discuss the Texas probate process.
+The attorney will look over the Last Will to make sure it meets the legal requirements, gather basic information, let you know if any of the probate alternatives are available, and discuss the Texas probate process.

-After the executor meets with the probate lawyer, the attorney will draft the necessary legal documents, then schedule a time to go to the probate court for the probate hearing.
+After the executor meets with the probate lawyer, the lawyer will draft the necessary legal documents, then schedule a time to go to the probate court for the probate hearing.
 A witness (sometimes two witnesses, depending on how the Last Will was drafted) will go with the attorney to the probate court to “prove up” the will.

 Probate Court Hearing

 Proving up a will basically entails showing the probate court judge that the will is legally valid under Texas law.
 A witness is required at the probate court hearing, and the executor serves as the necessary witness.
 Probate lawyers are familiar with the facts needed in order for the judge to accept the will as legally valid.
 Simple questions are usually asked at these hearings.
 The Judge can also ask questions.

 At the scheduled time, the probate attorney and witness(es) will go to the front of the probate courtroom before the judge.
 The attorney will begin asking the witness questions relating to the will.
 For example, the probate lawyer will ask things like, “Isn’t it correct that your Dad had his primary residence in Harris County when he died?”
 The judge may ask the witness a few simple follow-up questions.
 Again, the probate hearing is intended to establish all the necessary facts to prove that the Last Will is valid and that the named executor is best suited to serve.